ORNL/kelvin/Kelvin/README.md

-HOWTO Work with Furnace
+HOWTO Work with Kelvin
 =

 Prerequisites
 ==

-Kelvin requires ORNL's Fire utility library which you can download as source from https://github.com/jayjaybillings/fire.
+Kelvin requires ORNL's Parsers utility library which you can download as source from https://github.com/jayjaybillings/parsers.
 Kelvin also requires the Modified Finite Element Method (MFEM) library, which you can download and build from http://mfem.org.

 Fire
 ===